Not-e/BDA_test/README.md

 > This is a story of optimisation.

-The implementation of BDA in RASCIL existed in version 0.1.11.
-However, it was removed after the adjustment in version 0.2.
+In RASCIL, the implementation of BDA existed in version 0.1.11.
+However, it was removed with the adjustments in version 0.2.
-We tried to make some optimisations to the original BDA implementation and the results were not bad.
-And for the big changes in version 0.2 of RASCIL, we added some additional modules to run the BDA programs.
+We have tried to make some optimisations to the original BDA implementation and the results are not bad.
+And for the big changes in RASCIL version 0.2, we added some additional modules to run the BDA programs.